The oriented chromatic number of random graphs of bounded degree: Range of Possible Values of the Oriented Chromatic Number

 The proof of Proposition~\ref{prop:gnm_window} is nearly identical to that of Proposition~\ref{prop:gnd_window}, so rather than repeat each of the intermediate results, we summarize the small changes in the proofs.
 In Lemma~\ref{lem:gnd_subgraph_colourable}, the probability that a ``bad'' subset exists is $\binom{n}{s}\binom{m}{k}(\binom{s}{2}/\binom{n}{2})^k$.
 This probability is still less than $(de^2)/n^{\varepsilon(\frac{1}{2}-\varepsilon)}$, so the corresponding result holds.
+We show $\vec{M} \sim \vec{\mathcal{M}}(n,m=cn)$ is an orientation of a simple graph with positive probability in Lemma~\ref{lem:gnm_simple} in the next section, so Corollary~\ref{cor:gnd_subgraph_colourable} holds as well.
 Instead of appealing to Theorem~\ref{thm:original_martingale}, we can use Azuma's inequality directly by exposing the edges of the graph one at a time.
 This has the effect of changing the size of the uncoloured set in Lemma~\ref{lem:gnd_mostly_colourable} by a constant multiple.
 That difference disappears in the step of the proof of Proposition~\ref{prop:gnd_window} in which we set $s_0 = \sqrt{nd} \log n$.